rarjun7777/Chatify/README.md

 # ChatApp

-# Find the apk in the above files
+# You can download the APK for this Flutter chat application

 # Overview
 This Flutter application provides a platform where users can register, log in, and chat with each other.
 It's a simple yet powerful chat app leveraging Firebase for authentication and real-time messaging.
 The app features a clean and intuitive user interface, making it easy for users to communicate seamlessly.